At least 21 killed, several others hurt in Gaza Strip fire | Law-Order

 At least 21 killed, several others hurt in Gaza Strip fire

+It took fire fighters more than an hour to get control of the massive flames that burst through the top floor of a four-story residential building in the densely-populated Jabalia refugee camp in northern Gaza Strip.
+Ambulances rushed several injured people to local hospitals, and Israel, which together with Egypt maintains a blockade on Gaza, said it would allow in those in need of medical treatment.

 At least 21 people were killed and several others injured when a fire broke out in a building where residents attended a party in the Gaza Strip, health and civil emergency officials said on Thursday.
-Footage circulated on social media and witnesses said the whole residential building caught fire in the Jabalia refugee camp in northern Gaza Strip, sending flames and smoke from the site.
+It took fire fighters more than an hour to get control of the massive flames that burst through the top floor of a four-story residential building in the densely-populated Jabalia refugee camp in northern Gaza Strip.

+Ambulances rushed several injured people to local hospitals, and Israel, which together with Egypt maintains a blockade on Gaza, said it would allow in those in need of medical treatment.
+Gaza's Interior Ministry said an initial investigation revealed that large amounts of gasoline had been stored at the site, fueling the blaze that quickly engulfed the building.

+Witnesses said they could hear screaming but they could not help those inside because of the intensity of the fire.
+Palestinian President Mahmoud Abbas called it a national tragedy and said there would be a day of mourning.

+Hussein Al-Sheikh, secretary-general of the executive committee of the Palestine Liberation Organization (PLO), said in a statement that the Palestinian Authority urged Israel to open the Erez crossing with Gaza to transport serious cases in order to treat them outside the enclave if necessary.
+"The President gave instructions to provide all forms of medical and other assistance urgently," Sheikh said on Twitter.

-Witnesses said they could hear screaming but they could not reach the victims to offer help because of the intensity of the fire.
-Jabalia is one of eights refugee camps there, home for 2.3 million people and one of the most densely populated areas in the world.
+Tor Wennesland, the United Nations' Middle East peace envoy expressed "heartfelt condolences" to the families of those who died in the incident, in a post on Twitter.
+Jabalia is one of eight refugee camps in Gaza, home to 2.3 million people and one of the world's most densely populated areas.

-Also Read: Despite attacks Israel continues humanitarian aid to Gaza Strip from Karem Shalom crossing

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)